aosabook/500lines/event-driven-web-server/writeup.md

 		          finally (return char)))
 	    (error () :eof)))

-;; TODO: `read-char-no-hang` can safely error here, since `handler-case` is going to pick it up and return `:eof` anyhow.

 When you call `buffer!` on a `buffer`, it increments the `tries` count, then loops to read characters from the input stream.
 If it reaches the end of available input, or an `:eof`, it returns the last character it read.
 It also keeps track of whether its seen a `crlf` go by during the reading (this just helps decide whether a request is complete later).
 It also returns `:eof` if it encounters any kind of read error during this process.

 The procedure `read-char-no-hang` is essential here; that's the thing that allows us to read without blocking, or "`hang`ing", when there are no further chars to read on the incoming stream.
 Instead of waiting on further input like plain `read-char`, `read-char-no-hang` just returns `nil` immediately.
 We've also passed two additional arguments that mean it'll return `:eof` rather than erroring at the end-of-file marker.
-That should explain why we were just throwing away buffers and sockets that came back with an `:eof` result.
+That should explain why we were just throwing away buffers and sockets that came back with an `:eof` result; it's because an `:eof` here means that the client socket has closed its stream, so there's no reason to send a reply back.

 The next interesting part of `process-ready` comes after the edge-case handling of old/big/needy requests.
 It's wrapped in another layer of error handling because we might still crap out in different ways here.
 In particular, if the request is old/big/needy or if an `http-assertion-error` is raised, we want to send a `400` response; the client provided us with some bad or slow data.
 However, if any other error happens here, it's because someone made a mistake defining a handler, which should be treated as a `500` error; something went wrong on the server side as a result of a potentially legitimate request.